This portobello mushroom burger recipe will be a hit with vegetarians and meat eaters alike! It's juicy, meaty, and filled with rich, savory flavor.

 How to Make Grilled Portobello Mushrooms

-If you’ve never grilled portobello mushrooms before, you’ll be surprised by how easy it is.
+If you’ve never grilled portobello mushrooms before, you won’t believe how easy it is!
 Just follow these simple steps:

-- Remove the stems from the mushrooms and use a damp towel to wipe the caps clean.
+- First, clean the mushrooms.
+Remove the stems and use a damp towel to wipe off the caps.

-- Drizzle them generously with olive oil, balsamic & tamari and sprinkle them with salt & pepper.
-Use your hands to make sure they’re fully coated – it’ll be a little messy, but the better coated your burgers are, the more flavorful they will be!
+- Next, season them.
+Drizzle the portobellos generously with olive oil, balsamic vinegar, and tamari, and sprinkle them with salt and pepper.
+Use your hands to make sure they’re fully coated – it’ll be a little messy, but the better coated they are, the more flavorful they’ll be.

-- Preheat your grill or grill pan and put on the mushrooms, starting with the gill side up.
-Grill for 4-5 minutes per side, until the mushrooms are tender and grill marks form.
+- Finally, cook!
+Preheat a grill or grill pan over medium heat.
+Put on the mushrooms, starting with the gill side up.
+Grill for 5-7 minutes per side, until grill marks form on the smooth side of the caps and the mushrooms are tender.

 Portobello Mushroom Burger Serving Suggestions